Preparing for court

 - Bench trial

 In Housing Court, you’ll be offered an opportunity to mediate your case with an impartial Housing Court Specialist.
 If a solution is reached during mediation, the mediator will draft a settlement for everyone to sign.
 A settlement is an agreement by both parties (tenant and landlord) to do or not do certain things.
 For example, the settlement agreement may be a payment plan.
 If there are poor living conditions in the apartment, the settlement may require the landlord to fix these conditions by a certain date.

 The trial will involve several steps and procedures.
 When your case is called, you will be told where to sit.
-Listen carefully and do not interrupt the judge or the other side.
+Listen carefully and don’t interrupt the judge or the other side.

 The landlord will be given an opportunity to present their case first.
-Later, the tenant will be given an opportunity to ask the landlord questions and present his or her side of the story.
-The landlord will also be able to ask you questions.
+Later, the tenant will be given an opportunity to ask the landlord questions and present their side of the story.
+The landlord will also be able to ask questions.

 The judge’s decision will determine if you’re owed money or if you owe money.
-The decision also determines if the tenant has to leave the property (in legal terms, this means the landlord has won possession of the premises).
+The decision also determines if the tenant has to leave the property.
+In legal terms, this means the landlord has won possession of the premises.